timescale/docs.timescale.com-content/introduction/data-model.md

 # Data Model

-TimescaleDB utilizes a "wide-table" data model, which is quite common in the world of relational databases.
-This makes Timescale somewhat different than most other time-series databases, which typically use a "narrow-table" model.
+As a relational database supporting full SQL, TimescaleDB supports flexible data models that can be optimized for different use cases.
+This makes Timescale somewhat different from most other time-series databases, which typically use "narrow-table" models.

-Here we discuss why we chose the wide-table model, and how we recommend using it for time-series data, using an Internet of Things (IoT) example.
+Specifically, TimescaleDB can support both wide-table and narrow-table models.
+Here, we discuss the different performance trade-offs and implications of these two models using an Internet of Things (IoT) example.

 Imagine a distributed group of 1,000 IoT devices designed to collect environmental data at various intervals.
 This data could include: